MightBMay/MoxRoguelike/README.md

 This can be seen in the remove/addExternalRenderable(), which allows me to add renderables which may not be attached to a gameobject ( commonly used to contain multiple sprites for ui all in one component on one gameobject, instead of like 10 different objects).

 [Diagram of my most common use case for my GameObjectManager's singleton pattern](Diagrams/ILA1_Diagram.png)

+## In Lab Assignment 2 (oct 3rd 2025):
+Elaborated on more in the release notes for oct 3rd, as to not clutter the ReadMe.